SpencerTomlinson1/SpencerTomlinson1/README.md

 Hi I am Spencer.
-I am curretnly a senior at Florida State University in Tallahassee, FL studying Management Information Systems
+I am currently a senior at Florida State University in Tallahassee, FL studying Management Information Systems
 I am interested in becoming a business/data analyst
 I am curretnly learning python, SQL, and using python for data analysis Here is my LinkedIn!